yushk/cannon-es/readme.md

 #### TO DO:

 - Finish TS conversion
-- Only import types where possible (don't impot unused class as value)
 - Revisit math/Transform.ts types
 - Revisit material/ContactMaterial.ts constructor assertions
 - Remove use of defined assertion (!) where possible
 - Find and refactor regex: `options:.*Options = \{\}`
 - Correct & standardize JSDoc comments
 - Test possible performance improvements by converting matrices to Maps (instead of Arrays)
+- Only import types where possible (don't impot unused class as value):
+    - Upgrade @babel/preset-typescript after March 20th for TypeScript 3.8 support
+    - Update class imports marked with `// prettier-ignore` to `import type`
+    - Remove Prettier ignore comments when TypeScript 3.8 is supported (Prettier 2.0 release+)